 Article 6 – Processing of the complaint

-Article 7 – Investigation and hearings
+Article 7 – Investigation, hearings and advise

 Article 8 – Adjudication